pgjdbc/pgjdbc/pgjdbc/src/test/java/org/postgresql/test/README.md

 this database, so it should not contain production tables to avoid loss of data.
 We recommend you assign the following names:

-  database: test
+- database: test
-  username: test
+- username: test
-  password: test
+- password: test

-These names correspond with the default names set for the test suite in `$JDBC_SRC/build.xml`.
 If you have chosen other names you need to create a file named `$JDBC_SRC/build.local.properties` and add your customized values of the properties `database`, `username` and `password`.